openhab/openhab-docs/configuration/index.md

 - [Rules](rules-dsl.html) - Automation logic, the "smart" in your Smart Home!
 - [JSR223 Scripting](jsr223.html) - Define rules and other runtime objects using [Javascript](http://openjdk.java.net/projects/nashorn/), [Jython](http://www.jython.org) or [Groovy](http://www.groovy-lang.org/)

-The individual articles have all the details needed to understand the concepts behind these building bricks for your Smart Home.
+The individual articles have all the details needed to understand the concepts behind these building blocks for your Smart Home.
-For more details on the base concept behind openHAB, please visit the [Concepts Overview page](/docs/concepts/index.html).
+For more details on the basic concepts behind openHAB, please visit the [Concepts Overview page](/docs/concepts/index.html).

 ## Versatility

-openHAB 3 provides a _single_ graphical user interface to modify settings, to manage your components, rules and GUI for users.
+openHAB 3 provides a _single_ graphical user interface to modify settings, to manage your components and rules, and to provide a UI for users.

-While there's no full scale starter and migration tutorials available yet, see the [recording of the recent 2020 openHAB virtual meetup](https://www.youtube.com/watch?v=pwZ8AOwRDEk) for a tour of the new Main UI (starting at 26:26).
+While there are no full-scale starter and migration tutorials available yet, see the [recording of the recent 2020 openHAB virtual meetup](https://www.youtube.com/watch?v=pwZ8AOwRDEk) for a tour of the new Main UI (starting at 26:26).

 ::: tip Important changes for openHAB 2 users<br>
 PaperUI and HABmin are no longer supported, they are replaced by the new Main UI.
 It also provides flexible charting now so you won't require Grafana or a similar external tool any more.<br>
 v1 bindings are no longer available.
 The expire binding's functionality is now part of the core (item configuration stays the same).<br>
-File based configuration is still available, then again we recommend anyone to start over with a fresh setup using the new Main UI only.<br>
+File-based configuration is still available, but we recommend that everyone start over with a fresh setup built using the new Main UI.<br>
 _Note there is an option in Main UI to bulk create Things and Items where you can copy'n'paste the contents of your .things/.items files._
 :::